dotnet/docs/docs/core/docker/container-images.md

 This globalization tactic is used by `runtime`, `aspnet`, and `sdk` images with the same tag.

 > [!IMPORTANT]
-> Adding tzdata to Debian bookworm images has no practical effect, unless there's an update to tzdata (that isn't yet included in Debian) at which point .NET images would include a newer tzdata.
+> Adding tzdata to Debian bookworm images has no practical effect, unless there's an update to tzdata (that isn't yet included in Debian), at which point .NET images would include a newer tzdata.

 Some packages are still optional, such as Kerberos, LDAP, and msquic.
 These packages are only required in niche scenarios.